deltafixes/liferay-7-bulk-asset-approval/README.md

 4. Liferay 7.1 CE-GA2 +

 ## How to use
-1. Download and install Approve Assets plugin on your server.
+1. Download and install Publish multiple Assets plugin on your server.
 Make sure plugin is properly deployed on server.

 2. Create Blogs, Web Content, Wiki Pages, Message Boards and Dynamic Data Lists.